Serohman/template-npm-package/readme.md

-# Template: Typescript NPM Module
+# Template: NPM Package

-This is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) which you can use to quickly bootstrap your own NPM module.
+This is a [template repository](https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template) which you can use to quickly bootstrap your own NPM package.

 ## Features